How to sell your house at auction

 Selling via the modern method of auction

 In recent years a new type of auction has become popular known as the modern method of auction.
 Used by some estate agents the modern method of auction allows buyers to bid on a property online.
 The buyer will pay a non refundable reservation fee and but will have longer completion timescale, giving the buyer time to sort mortgage finance.
+Take a look at out guide on the pros and cons of online property auctions

 - Top Tips: How to make your home more valuable and sell faster